Victory in the Pacific: Reception

 In The Guide to Simulations/Games for Education and Training, Martin Campion called this game "very abstract but still shows a lot about the strategy of the Pacific War."
 Commenting on its use as an educational aid, Campion said, "Players can learn about the relationship of sea, air, and land forces in the Pacific, about the importance and the limits of land-based aircraft, about the great mobility of carrier forces.
 Combat is sometimes a bit tedious.
 In a classroom, each side ought to be played by a small committee.
 The abstraction of the game would make it difficult to divide up commands."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented that the game "is an enjoyable game to play — partly because of the very pleasing, high-quality game components, and partly because the game mechanics work so well.
 Although hardly realistic, it is challenging."
 Freeman noted the slight imbalance of the game, saying "the Japanese, unless extremely lucky, will usually lose — but not by much — and this slight inequality could be corrected by giving the Japanese an extra victory point or two per turn."
 Freeman concluded by giving the game an Overall Evaluation of "Very Good", saying, "Despite its abstract treatment, the game is quite popular."

+In The Best of Board Wargaming (1980), Nick Palmer described War At Sea and its sister Victory In The Pacific as "excellent introductory fare to entice newcomers into the hobby" with the latter having a mere six pages of rules.
+He criticised the mechanism whereby damaged ships “sprout wings” (albeit affected by the ship’s individual speed factor) and return to port as “the most outrageous element in a pair of games with scanty claims to realism”.
+However, the games offer “light relief and fast movement” although they can also be played as “deadly serious contests of logic and mathematics”; the games are “primarily for beginners or statisticians, but also quite good as an occasional change from weightier things”.
+He gave VITP a very high rating for excitement (80%) but a very low 20% for realism.